theGeekyLad/hopsearch-extension/README.md

 - Background auto-sync for downloading new configuration to be added

+---

-Made with :heart: by `theGeekyLad`Add
+Made with :heart: by `theGeekyLad`

 <!--
 ## To-Do